masneyb/weather-station/README.md

 A weather station for the Raspberry Pi that supports the following sensors:

-- [Argent Data Systems Weather Sensor Assembly](https://www.sparkfun.com/products/8942) contains sensors for the wind vane, wind speed, and rain gauge.
-This project supports logging the wind speed average and gusts over 2 minute, 10 minute and 60 minute periods; rain over the last 1 hour, 6 hour and 24 hours.
+- [Argent Data Systems Weather Sensor Assembly](https://www.sparkfun.com/products/8942) contains a wind vane, anemometer, and rain gauge.
+This project supports logging the wind speed average and gusts over 2 minute, 10 minute and 60 minute periods.
+The rain over the last 1 hour, 6 hours and 24 hours are logged.
-- Supports various types of temperature and humidity sensors (DHT11, DHT22, DS18B20,
+- Supports various types of temperature and humidity sensors: DHT11, DHT22, DS18B20,
-  TMP36 analog).
+  TMP36 (analog).
 - Supports the BMP180 pressure, altitude and temperature sensor.
 - Battery charge level.